clickmimo/clickmimo.github.io/_posts/thm/2022-1-28-agent-sudo.md

 ![txt](/assets/images/thm/agent-sudo/txt.png)

 I know only one tool for image steganography, it's `exiftool`.
 Unfortunately this didn't help me.
 I searched for image steganography tools and found top 3 tool steghide, exiftool and binwalk.
 I have already tried exiftool so we will go and tried the others.
-Using steghide requered me a password.
+Using steghide required me a password.

 ![steghide-password](/assets/images/thm/agent-sudo/steghide-password.png)